Bach’s Musical Offering – The Anatomy of a Masterpiece

 Parking:

-We can reserve 2 parking spaces in front of the church for blue badge holders.
-Please email us at [email protected] to book a designated space.
-These are to availability and first come first served.
-Take care on arrival and leaving as despite this being a village, traffic tends to travels fast on this wide, straight road.
+We can offer 2 spaces immediately outside the church gate for blue badge holders.
+Please email [email protected] to book a space, subject to availability and on a first come first served basis.

 Terrain: